ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 }
 ```

-In the second example, the parameter values, which are in local variables, are passed directly as parameters to the `update` operation.
+In the second example, the parameter values, which are in local variables, are passed directly as parameters to the `update` remote function.
 This direct parameter passing can be done for any primitive Ballerina type like string, int, float, or boolean.
 The sql type of the parameter is derived from the type of the Ballerina variable that is passed in.

 ```ballerina
 string name = "Anne";